 (1) Any document which by virtue of these Rules is required to be served on any person need not be served personally unless the document is one which by an express provision of these Rules or by order of the Court is required to be so served.

-(2) Paragraph (1) shall not affect the power of the Court under any provision of these Rules to dispense with the requirement for personal service.
+(2) Subrule (1) shall not affect the power of the Court under any provision of these Rules to dispense with the requirement for personal service.

+[Rule 1 amended in Gazette 28 Jun 2011 p.
+2552.]

 2. Personal service — how effected

 Personal service of a document is effected by leaving a copy of the document with the person to be served, and if so requested by him at the time when it is left, showing him —